 There are times when operational success doesn’t live up to expectations and you have to ask whether there are problems with the culture.
 You can trace the chain backwards: if there are cultural problems, is it traceable to people not getting good results?
 When people don’t get good results, is it because their work behaviors have changed?
 Why have their work behaviors changed?
 Are mindsets negative?

 Coaching is one key to improving mindsets that drive behaviors that drive results that inform company culture.
 What are you doing as a coach to encourage positive mindsets in those you coach?
 If you want the kind of company culture that leads to operational success, your coaching techniques are a good place to start.
-I encourage you to look at my books about leadership and company culture for positive, practical steps you can take to encourage the kinds of mindsets that ultimately lead to a winning company culture and the operational success you’ve worked so hard for.
+Read my blog for practical steps you can take to encourage the kinds of mindsets that ultimately lead to a winning company culture and the operational success you’ve worked so hard for.